Waring ranks of sextic binary forms via geometric invariant theory: Invariant Theory of sextic binary forms

 Consider the natural $SL_2(\C)$-action on $Hyp_6(1)$ induced by the coordinate changes of $\PP^1$.
 Then the subset of stable points $Hyp_6(1)^s$ (resp. the subset of semi-stable points $Hyp_6(1)^{ss}$) in $Hyp_6(1)$ with respect to this $SL_2(\C)$-action action is given by the forms having no multiple roots of multiplicity $\ge 3$ (resp. $>3$), see \cite[Theorem 10.2]{Do}.
 The categorical quotient

 can be described explicitly since we know the algebra of $SL_2(\C)$-invariant polynomials $A=Pol(S_6)^{SL_2(\C)}$ defined on the vector space $S_6$.
 One has in fact

-and the mapping $\pi$ is given by a set of generators of the $\C$-algebra $A$, see \cite[Section 10.2]{Do}.
+the projective variety associated to the graded finitely generated $\C$-algebra $A$ in the usual way, and the mapping $\pi$ is given by a set of generators of the $\C$-algebra $A$, see \cite[Section 10.2]{Do}.
 It is known that the $\C$-algebra $A$ is generated by five invariants, classically denoted by $I_2,I_4,I_6,I_{10}$ and $I_{15}$, satisfying a unique relation

 for some polynomial $F$.
 However, the subalgebra $A^{(2)}$ of $A$ generated by invariants of even degree is a polynomial algebra and using this, as noticed in \cite[Section 10.2]{Do}, we can identify $Projm(A)$ with the weighted projective space